 Boasting thick forests, lively rivers and exciting wildlife, Great Smoky Mountains is the definition of a nature’s playground.

 For wildlife viewing, make your way over to Cades Cove.
 In the timeless valley, iconic black bears but also other animals including deer and foxes are highlights on a Nashville to Smoky Mountains road trip.

 Where to stay

-In Gatlinburg and Pigeon Forge you find superb places to stay near Great Smoky Mountains NP.
-But if you want more serenity as you road trip from Nashville you should aim at the more peaceful side of the Smokies.
+In Gatlinburg and Pigeon Forge, you find superb places to stay near Great Smoky Mountains NP.
+But if you crave for serenity, aim at the more peaceful western side of the Smokies.

 - Marshall’s Creek Motel – Convenient in Gatlinburg.